 IV.
 Stimulate creative thinking about culture, inclusiveness and community

-The Board is comprised of six student members and one UVA faculty member.
-Our responsibility entails evaluating funding applications, conducting hearings, suggesting ways to increase the reach and impact of proposed events and managing the available budget.
-We do not have a set quota for each semester, rather we use the funds ascribed to us as we deem necessary and in appropriate ratio to the influence of the program.
+The Board is comprised of six student members and one or more UVA faculty or staff members.
+Our responsibilities entail evaluating funding applications, conducting hearings, suggesting ways to increase the reach and impact of proposed events and managing the available budget.
+We do not have a set quota for each semester.
+Rather, we use the funds ascribed to us as we deem necessary and in appropriate ratio to the influence of the program.